TanapatSamudinkaew/Rice-Grading/README.md

 background must be black only!!!
+Realtime cam run on Localhost only (I tried to deploy on streamlit but didn't found my cam)
     🌾 Rice Quality Inspection AI (Web App)
 A real-time computer vision solution designed to automate the quality control and grading of rice grains.
 This application utilizes OpenCV for advanced image processing and Streamlit for an interactive, web-based user interface.
 The system classifies rice grains into four distinct categories: Good, Broken, Spoiled (Yellowed), and Foreign Objects.